 See, the more we worry about gaining weight over the holidays (or in general), and use unhealthy or disordered ways of preventing it, the more likely we will be to enter or stay in the deprivation cycle described above.
 The truth is, holiday weight gain only equals an average 1 lb!
 That’s right!
 One pound only.

-If you’re ready to jump off of the weight stress hamster wheel, consider a different approach.
-Try to shift your mindset away from “must NOT gain weight” or “must lose 10 pounds before Mexico trip in January” to focusing on what your body is telling you, paying attention to your hunger and fullness cues, and truly savouring the food that you eat.
-You’ll be pleasantly surprised at how this strategy benefits you in more ways than one 😉
+I urge you to jump off of the weight stress hamster wheel, and consider a different approach.
+Try to shift your mindset away from “must NOT gain weight” or “must lose 10 pounds before Mexico trip in January” to more self-compassionate language, focusing on what your body is telling you, paying attention to your hunger and fullness cues, and truly savouring the food that you eat.
+You are worthy of respect and self-care at any size, and remember that weight is not a behaviour.
+You’ll be pleasantly surprised at how this mindset shift benefits you in more ways than one.

 Here are my top tips for mindful and conscious eating during the holidays (and beyond):